awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-policy.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MinAdjustmentMagnitude`  <a name="cfn-as-scalingpolicy-minadjustmentmagnitude"></a>
-The minimum number of instances to scale\.
-If the value of `AdjustmentType` is `PercentChangeInCapacity`, the scaling policy changes the `DesiredCapacity` of the Auto Scaling group by at least this many instances\.
-This property replaces the `MinAdjustmentStep` property\.
+The minimum value to scale by when scaling by percentages\.
 For example, suppose that you create a step scaling policy to scale out an Auto Scaling group by 25 percent and you specify a `MinAdjustmentMagnitude` of 2\.
 If the group has 4 instances and the scaling policy is performed, 25 percent of 4 is 1\.
 However, because you specified a `MinAdjustmentMagnitude` of 2, Amazon EC2 Auto Scaling scales out the group by 2 instances\.
-Valid only if the policy type is `StepScaling` or `SimpleScaling`\.
+Valid only if the policy type is `StepScaling` or `SimpleScaling` and the adjustment type is `PercentChangeInCapacity`\.
+For more information, see [Scaling Adjustment Types](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scaling-simple-step.html#as-scaling-adjustment) in the *Amazon EC2 Auto Scaling User Guide*\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)